astvd3/zentri-amw106-wireless/README.md

 # zentri-amw106-wireless

+## NOTE :
+The wifi-setup banner is unnecessary and to remove it, remove the lines 4-10 from file `auto_connect_netcat.py`.

 ## Requirements
 Before running this script, run the following command first in the same directory.
 `pip install -r requirements.txt`